 The act opens with the 1911 Follies, with a singer extolling the beautiful girls that were Ziegfeld’s trademark. (“The Wonder of Beautiful Girls”) Bert and Leon perform the sketch they had been brainstorming.
 Bert plays a drunk Electrobat Taxi driver to Leon’s British tourist.

 Charlie is distraught about the separation from Ziegfeld, to whom he had long been loyal.
 His manager convinces him to accept an offer from the Schuberts, Ziegfeld’s chief competitor, in their new offering, The Passing Show.

 It’s 1919, and Bert takes a meeting with his manager, saying he wants to perform serious dramatic roles instead of the minstrel-based comedy for which he’s become famous.
-His manager reluctantly agrees on the condition he first go on a multi-year national tour to earn a lot of money to help finance what he anticipates will be a career-killing move.
-While getting ready to leave, Lottie tries and fails to persuade Bert not to do the tour and stay to enjoy the life they’ve built together.
+His manager reluctantly agrees on the condition he first go on a multi-year national tour to help finance what he anticipates will be a career-ending move.
+While Bert gets ready to leave, Lottie tries and fails to persuade Bert not to do the tour and to instead stay and enjoy the life they’ve built together.